Mumble-SRL/MBNetworkingSwift/README.md

 # Installation

 ## Swift Package Manager
-With Xcode 11 you can start using [Swift Package Manager](https://swift.org/package-manager/) to add MBNetworkingSwift to your project.
+With Xcode 11 you can start using [Swift Package Manager](https://swift.org/package-manager/) to add **MBNetworkingSwift** to your project.
 Follow those simple steps:

-* First of in Xcode go to: File > Swift Packages > Add Package Dependency.
+* In Xcode go to File > Swift Packages > Add Package Dependency.
 * Enter `https://github.com/Mumble-SRL/MBNetworkingSwift.git` in the "Choose Package Repository" dialog and press Next.
 * Specify the version using rule "Up to Next Major" with "1.0.6" as its earliest version and press Next.
 * Xcode will try to resolving the version, after this, you can choose the `MBNetworkingSwift` library and add it to your app target.